Our green university

 Sustainability at York St John University

-We have made great progress over the last 5 years towards making our campus and organisation greener, and we are always looking for ways to improve.
+We have made great progress over recent years towards making our campus and organisation greener, and we are always looking for ways to improve.

-Explore sustainability features around our campus on our Sustainability Map.
+Explore sustainability and biodiversity features around campus on our Sustainability Map.

 Sustainability at York St John